mitchyboy3/Hosting-demo-postgres/README.md

 Now we can spin up a [droplet.](https://cloud.digitalocean.com/droplets)  Click Create Droplet.
 Here we can choose what OS we want our server to be, as well as choose some default software to install.

 Unless you have a reason not to, I suggest Ubuntu for the operation system.
-Then you can click One-click Apps, and select MEAN.
-This will install, node and MongoDB for you by default.
+None of the images come with postgres installed, so we can just go with the blank build.

 Select your droplet size $5.
 Select a data center, probably San Francisco or New York.
 You can select additional services, though some of these cost extra.
 Make sure to select the SSH key you registered earlier.
 Name your droplet, it doesn't really matter what you call it, but you can put multiple projects on a single droplet, so you may not want it to be named after any specific project.